rednafi/fastapi-nano/README.md

 * [Gunicorn](https://gunicorn.org/) is used here to manage Uvicorn and run multiple of these concurrent processes.
 That way, you get the best of concurrency and parallelism.

-* Password based http basic authentication to secure the endpoints.
+* OAuth2 (with hashed password and Bearer with JWT) based authentication

 * [CORS (Cross Origin Resource Sharing)](https://fastapi.tiangolo.com/tutorial/cors/) enabled.